Photographing Snowy Owls

 Habitat: The Snowy Owl is a bird of Arctic tundra or open grasslands and fields.
 They rarely venture into forested areas.
 During southward movements they appear along lakeshores, marine coastlines, marshes, and even roost on buildings in cities and towns.
 In the Arctic, they normally roost on pingaluks (rises in the tundra) and breed from low valley floors up to mountain slopes and plateaus over 1,000 meters (3,000 feet) in elevation.
 When wintering in the Arctic, they frequent wind-swept tundra with little snow or ice accumulation.
 At more southern latitudes they typically frequents agricultural areas.

-Circumpolar - Arctic regions of the old and new worlds.
+Distribution: Circumpolar - Arctic regions of the old and new worlds.

 In North America, Snowy Owls breed in the western Aleutian Islands, and from northern Alaska, northern Yukon, and Prince Patrick and northern Ellesmere islands south to coastal western Alaska, northern Mackenzie, southern Keewatin, extreme northeastern Manitoba, Southampton and Belcher islands, northern Quebec and northern Labrador.
 The Snowy Owl is highly nomadic.
 During periods of lemming and vole population crashes in the Arctic, or excessive cold and snow in winter, mass movements of Snowy Owls occur into southern Canada and northern United States.
 These invasions occur every 3 to 5 years, but are highly irregular.
 Adult females stay furthest north while immature males move furthest south during these incursions.